biolink/kgx/specification/kgx-format.md

 Usually, this is a term from the [Relations Ontology](http://www.obofoundry.org/ontology/ro.html) but other ontologies, thesauri, and controlled vocabularies are allowed.

-##### category

-The category element is used to name the high level class in which this edge/statement/assertion is categorized.
-The element is a multivalued list which must have a value from the Biolink [Association](https://biolink.github.io/biolink-model/docs/Association) hierarchy.

 #### Optional Edge Record Elements